Japanese prodigy Rui Hachimura has declared for the NBA draft.

 The term 'Rui-mania' was even coined in response to the legions of autograph and selfie-seekers that seek him out.

 They follow his every move on court though the hordes of Japanese media that descend upon his games in Washington.

-With the Tokyo 2020 Olympics on the horizon, it is expected that the young giant will spearhead his nation's challenge at the showpiece event.
+With the Tokyo 2020 Olympics on the horizon, it is expected that the young giant will lead his nation's challenge at the showpiece event.

 But despite the pressure of playing against the world's best players in front of and expectant home crowd, Hachimura seemed excited - rather then daunted - at the challenge.